-Samsung Electronics says second-quarter operating profit likely rose 72 percent year-on-year
+Samsung Electronics tips record second-quarter profit as memory prices surge

 Samsung did not elaborate on its April-June performance and will disclose detailed results at the end of July.
 Even so, analysts have tipped its chip division to propel the firm to record overall profit.

+"In July DRAM prices will go up again, while from mid-August on, OLED panels go out for Apple," HMC Investment analyst Greg Roh said.
+He expects Samsung's third-quarter operating profit to exceed 15 trillion won.

+Samsung shares were down 0.3 percent in early Friday trade, compared with a 0.2 percent fall for the broader market, as the strong earnings outlook was already priced in.
+The stock is up more than 30 percent this year and hovering near all-time highs.

-The memory chips industry is widely expected to ride a prolonged super-cycle for several years on the back of consolidation and new demand from services such as cloud computing and artificial intelligence (AI), Nomura said in a report this week.
+While analysts say the memory chip industry will ride a super-cycle for several years on the back of consolidation and new demand from services such as cloud computing and artificial intelligence, its growth rate may slow from the massive jump expected this year.

-Growing sales of organic light-emitting diode (OLED) smartphone screens also have supported forecasts of a new earnings record in the third quarter.
+Samsung said on Tuesday it would invest $18.6 billion to extend its lead in memory chips and next-generation displays, a move likely to ease shareholder fears that major decisions were on the backburner while Vice Chairman Jay Y. Lee fights bribery charges in court.

-Samsung is preparing to unveil the Galaxy Note 8 handset in August, a source told Reuters.
-Sales prospects for the device will be closely watched after Samsung was forced to pull its predecessor from the market two months after launch last year due to fire-prone batteries.
+On the mobile front, sales prospects for the Galaxy Note 8 will be closely watched in the third quarter, after its predecessor was pulled from the market last year due to fire-prone batteries.

+Samsung is preparing to unveil the handset in August, a source told Reuters, underscoring the firm's desire to continue the Note brand.

-(Reporting by Joyce Lee; Editing by Stephen Coates)
+Reporting by Joyce Lee; Additional reporting and writing by Se Young Lee; Editing by Stephen Coates